-Texas Birds: Texas, because of its geographic location and extra diverse regions, is blessed with rich bird wildlife.
-In fact, it is even considered as the most diverse bird state in the United States of America.
+Texas Birds: Texas, because of its geographic location and extra diverse regions, is blessed with abundant bird wildlife.
+It is even considered as the most diverse bird state in the United States of America.

 At present, the industry of birding in the state, as well as the whole North America is rapidly growing.
-So in order to help you identify some of the most famous Texas birds that are native to the state of Texas, we have explored them below.
+So to help you identify some of the most famous Texas birds that are native to the state of Texas, we have listed them below.

 Table of Contents